Words by Daphine Mabhiza

 Bo-Kaap, which means ‘above the Cape’ is a township situated on the slopes of Signal Hill above the city centre.
 It was once known as Malay Quarter, and today, it stands on the strong history of its ancestors who fought to have a place in this world after being displaced from what they called home.

-Bo-kaap dates to the 1700s, where it became a settlement for slaves initially brought in from Malaysia, Indonesia, and other parts of Africa.
-Their cultures became intertwined, and the community was predominantly Muslim, and so built the Auwal Mosque in 1794 as a symbol of their faith and culture.
-The community continued to grow and in the 1800s, Bo Kaap became a hub for tradesmen, craftsmen and artisans, and a safe haven for the Muslims.
-However, even though the people worked to build their own community, they still had a long fight for power or basic rights.
+Bo-kaap dates to the 1700s, when it became a settlement for slaves initially brought in from Malaysia, Indonesia, and other parts of Africa.
+Their cultures became intertwined, and the community was predominantly Muslim, so built the Auwal Mosque in 1794 as a symbol of their faith and culture.
+The community continued to grow and in the 1800s, Bo Kaap became a hub for tradesmen, craftsmen, and artisans, and a safe haven for the Muslims.
+However, even though the people worked to build their own community, they still had a long fight for power and basic rights.

-It is said that inhabitants of this community could only wear dull white and grey coloured clothes and their homes were the same dull colours.
+It is said that inhabitants of this community could only wear dull white and grey colored clothes and their homes were the same dull colors.
 During the apartheid era, a dark time in South Africa’s history, Bo-Kaap was occupied by British colonists who also wanted the houses to be a certain way.
 In 1994, when South Africa gained independence, the residents of Bo-Kaap were able to buy and own these homes. and they decided to paint the houses as a celebration of their true freedom.
-This is the tale told today about what prompted the vibrant colours.
+This is the tale told today about what prompted the vibrant colors.

-Because Bo-Kaap is such an attraction to tourists from far and wide, it has fast evolved into a tourist area, with arts and crafts shops within the neighbourhood, tours taking place a few times a day and more.
-With street art to marvel at, with some of the art having been done by some famous South African artists, such as the famous mural by Jason Sonny that has brought many art lovers to the neighbourhood, there are plenty sites that make Bo-Kaap perfectly Instagrammable.
+Because Bo-Kaap is such an attraction to tourists from far and wide, it has fast evolved into a tourist area, with arts and crafts shops within the neighborhood, tours taking place a few times a day, and more.
+With street art to marvel at, with some of the art having been done by some famous South African artists, such as the famous mural by Jason Sonny that has brought many art lovers to the neighborhood, there are plenty of sites that make Bo-Kaap perfectly Instagrammable.
 The Auwal Masjid is also a popular landmark, as it was the first mosque to be built in Bo-Kaap by the Cape-Malay slave settlers.

 Lots to keep you wanting to stay longer in Cape Town